 Providing a much longed-for technical correction to the TCJA, the CARES Act fixes the so-called “retail glitch.”
 Qualified improvement property is now 15-year property, and eligible for bonus depreciation, and is retroactive to 2018.

-The passage of the CARES Act on Friday March 27, 2020 addressed the much anticipated “Technical/Retail Glitch” associated with the 2017 Tax Cuts and Jobs Act (TCJA).
+The passage of the CARES Act on Friday March 27, 2020 corrected the much anticipated “Technical Glitch” associated with the 2017 Tax Cuts and Jobs Act (TCJA).

 This TCJA technical glitch prevented investments in qualified improvement property (QIP) from being depreciated over 15 years and qualifying for bonus depreciation.
 With the correction, the recovery period for QIP is reduced from 39 years to 15 years.
 Thus, making improvements eligible for 100 percent bonus depreciation through 2022.